ecole-francaise-nz/website/content/en/about/faq.md

 ---
 **Are the teachers registered with the NZ Teaching Council?**

-Currently, all three of our teachers are registered with the NZ Teaching Council and hold French teaching qualifications.
-In the future, we may have a mix of 75% NZ-registered teachers and 25% teachers with a Limited Authority to Teach (such as French teachers from overseas while their qualifications are assessed by NZQA).
+Most of our teachers are registered with the NZ Teaching Council and hold French teaching qualifications.
+Our Charter School contract allows for a mix of 75% NZ-registered teachers and 25% teachers with a Limited Authority to Teach (such as French teachers from overseas while their qualifications are assessed by NZQA).

 ---
 **Are there Kiwi teachers at EFIA to ensure strong English literacy?**